malliaris/SSNS/README.md

 **SSNS** is a web app that offers interactive exploration of various simple models/maps/equations/processes from a variety STEM fields.
 The common theme is that they all involve straightforward update equations and display stochastic and/or nonlinear behavior.
 In that sense, **SSNS** is a **S**imple **S**tochastic and **N**onlinear **S**imulator.

 Being a web app, **SSNS** makes heavy use of HTML/CSS.
 The computation and logic is all coded in object-oriented JavaScript and carried out client-side in the web browser.
 In terms of external libraries, the user interface is built with [Bootstrap](https://getbootstrap.com/) for nifty components and responsive viewing on both mobile and desktop browsers.
-Plotting relies on the [flot library](https://www.flotcharts.org/), or, for heatmaps, the native HTML canvas element.
+Plotting relies on the [flot library](https://www.flotcharts.org/), or, for heatmaps, the native HTML <samp>&lt;canvas&gt;</samp> element.
 Web typesetting is done using the [KaTeX library](https://www.katex.org/).

 ## Where To Find Things